|Thu Nov 23||CLOSED|

 Initiated in 1985, this annual art exhibit presents work by middle and high school students who are invited to explore ideas and visions similar to those explored by Dali and the surrealists.

-The Fantastic is a genre of art that creates a moment of doubt or confusion when one is unsure of what they’re seeing.
-(Fantasy art, on the other hand, is a different genre associated with the lyrical illustrations and fairy tales).
-The Fantastic is uncanny; something is off, but you can’t seem to put your finger on it.
-Is it real or imaginary?
-The Fantastic is otherworldly and inexplicable, causing an unsettled feeling.
+The Fantastic is a genre described as unusual, surprising and disorienting—qualities that challenge the rational and traditional.
+It creates a moment of doubt or confusion for the viewer, making him unsure of what he’s seeing.
+It’s uncanny, the familiar made strange.
+Something is off, but you can’t seem to put your finger on it.
+Is it real or imaginary? *

-The Marvelous, the Fantastic, and the Grotesque are complex, overlapping categories, allowing for broad interpretation.
-With these categories in mind, we challenge you to confront the limits of reality, explore the uncanny, and use surrealist techniques such as dislocation, transformation, and juxtaposition to produce your interpretation of the Marvelous, the Fantastic, or the Grotesque.
+The Marvelous, the Fantastic and the Grotesque are at the core of what surrealism is.
+They exist within your unconscious and are as broad as your imagination can take you.
+With these categories in mind, we invite you to confront the limits of reality, explore your dreams, and use surrealist techniques such as symbolism, transformation and juxtaposition to produce your interpretation of the Marvelous, the Fantastic, or the Grotesque.

 Pinellas County Exhibit Key Dates